-Ings of Chapter VIII: The greater part of our thinking performed along sub-conscious lines-Illustra-tions of this fact-the sub-conscious, the habit plans-Means by which the sub-conscious menality is reached-A store-house of thoughts-A mixture of visidom and foolish-ness-How the super-conscious faculties manifest first along sub-conscious time-A reservoir receiving conscious thoughts-The desirability of a clear supplying stream -Auto Suggestions and affirmations-Did thought originates on the conscious, or sub-conscious plane?
-My views on the subject-Filling the storehouse with proper mater-ian_Creating on the thought plans-Our own thoughts, not others-Diseass produc-tion on the sub-conscious planet. ing on the sub-conscious plans-Thoughts take form in action-As a man thinketh in his heart, so is he.
+ings of Chapter VIII:

+The greater part of our thinking performed along sub-conscious lines-Illustrations of this fect-the sub-conscious, the habit plane-Heans by which the sub-conscious menality is reached-A store-house of thoughts-A mixture of wisdom and foolishness-How the super-conscious faculties manifest first along sub-conscious tines-A reservoir receiving conscious thoughts-The desirability of a clear supplying stream-Auto Suggestions and affirmations-Did thought originate on the conscious, or sub-conscious plane!
+My views on the subject-Filling the storehouse with proper material-Creating on the thought plans-Our own thoughts, not others-Disease producing on the sub-conscious plane-Thoughts take form in action-As a man thinketh in his hard; so is his his heart, so is he.
 The book is bound in purple silk cloth with gold lettering, is 6 by 9 inches, contains 93 pages and costs \$1.00, postpaid.
-Address, THE LIBRARY SHELF
+Address, THE LIBRARY SHELF 4651 NORTH CLARK ST..

-CHICAGO, ILL., U. S. A.
+CHICAGO.
+ILL..
+U. S. A.